Anchorsify/Anchorsify.github.io/_projects/Weapon.md

  - Range: (Weapon)
  - Type: Chain

 Effects: This allows you to perform a Trip (E-Rank Unarmed Taijutsu), Disarm (basic weapon action) and/or Grab (E-rank Grapple Taijutsu) at the same time as you attack: X is the number of the above options you choose to perform (with a minimum of one, and therefore a maximum of 3).

 The initial, damage-dealing attack is always performed first, but afterward you can perform them in any order you wish.

-The target must defend against each part individually, though they increase their IC by only the longest defensive interrupt utilized, and once they successfully defend against one aspect of this technique, all other aspects fail.
-If someone dodged at speed 2, failed, and then parried the disarm attempt at speed 3, any trip or grab that was to come after it would automatically fail (without them having to roll against it), and their IC would only be increased by 3.
-This technique's Speed and Accuracy is used for every aspect, and is not changed depending on what options are used (i.e., Trip does not modify the technique's Accuracy).
-Willpower used by the attacker or defender apply to all aspects of this technique.
+The target declares a single defense, but makes separate rolls for every option of Chain Serpent utilized, though once they successfully defend against one aspect, all other follow-up aspects fail.

+If someone used Dodge at Speed 2, failed against the attack, and then avoided a Disarm attempt with their second roll, any trip or grab that was to come after it would automatically fail (without them having to roll).
+Similarly, even if you successfully Disarm someone as one of the options, they can still Parry (using their weapon) for other aspects of this technique, as it is all happening at the same time.

+The final Speed and Accuracy of the technique is used for every aspect, and is not changed depending on what options are used (i.e., Trip does not modify the technique's Accuracy).

 #### --( Mukadesuto - Centipede Strike )--
 Using two weapons in conjunction with one another, the user strikes repeatedly, flowing from one strike to the next in a barrage of attacks that can quickly overwhelm most opponents.